The Tax Reform Act of 2014: Fixing Our Broken Tax Code So That It Works for American Families and Job Creators, House Ways and Means Committee

-> - Reduce the top corporate rate to 25 percent; phase in the reductions over five years.
+- Set the top corporate rate at 25 percent; phase in the reductions over five years.

 - Shift to a territorial system (which would exempt the foreign income of US multinational firms from US taxation).

-- Institute a retroactive tax on foreign earned income of 8.75 percent on cash assets and 3.5 percent on noncash assets.
-Payments could be spread over eight years, with all revenue allocated to the Highway Trust Fund.
+- Institute a retroactive tax on foreign-earned income of 8.75 percent on cash assets and 3.5 percent on noncash assets, with the option to spread payments over eight years.
+All revenue would be allocated to the Highway Trust Fund.

 - Institute a 0.035 percent excise tax on big banks that is levied quarterly on consolidated assets in excess of $500 billion.